 Can you review my existing Estate Planning documents?

 Yes.
-As part of setting up a new Estate Plan, your existing documents will be reviewed during our 30 min free consultation.
+As part of setting up a new Estate Plan, your existing documents will be reviewed.
 However, until a Fee Agreement Letter (FAL) is signed, I do not offer legal advice concerning those documents.